the-other-mariana/the-other-mariana.github.io/_posts/2023-02-03-qr-code-eye-coloring.markdown

 ![img]({{site.url}}/img/3/ratio.png)

 The existing QR code decoders require the symbol to be properly “framed”, that is, the symbol must correspond to at least 30% of the image area to be suitable for decoding.
+The pixels, where the brightness is lower than the threshold, are declared as 1 and the others are declared as 0.

 ### References